Wayde Carroll

 Relocating to Anchorage

 Anchorage defies easy categorization, and it is unlike anywhere you’ve lived before.
 It's Alaska's biggest city: with nearly 300,000 residents, it's Alaska's urban center.
 It is a natural piece of Alaska: Anchorage is also home to glaciers and eagles, mountains and salmon, incorporating sights and experiences found only in the 49th state.
-From the massive snowy mountains of Girdwood, to the spiritual village of Eklutna, the nearly 100 languages spoken within the community resonate that Anchorage is a place where people choose to live.
+From the massive snowy mountains of Girdwood, to the spiritual village of Eklutna, the more than 100 languages spoken within the community resonate that Anchorage is a place where people choose to live.

 Although nearly half of Alaska’s population lives here and it’s about the same size of Delaware, it will be the largest small town you’ll ever live in.
 Here, cafes and moose may share the same sidewalks, black-tie events compete for attention with fresh powder on the mountain, and you may see professionals in waders fishing for salmon on their lunch hour.